-Find out how to become a registered account information service provider (RAISP), including the information we need from you, how to register business managers and agents, and providing services in EEA countries.
+Find out how to become a RAISP, including the information we need from you and how to register business managers and agents.

 If the only payment service your firm will be providing is account information services (AIS), you can apply to register as a registered account information service provider (RAISP).

 On 13 January 2018, providing account information services became a regulated activity.
-Providers of this service must be registered (subject to transitional arrangements for firms that were providing these services on or before 12 January 2016).
+Providers of this service must be registered with us.

 If you are intending to provide AIS alongside other payment services, you will need to become an authorised payment institution.

-Before you apply to become a RAISP, you must meet the following conditions:
+Before you apply, you must meet the following conditions:

 - you must carry on - or will carry on - some of your AIS business in the UK (you must not provide any payment services other than AIS)